learn-the-web/topics/launch-checklist.md

       - 'HTML is valid.<br>[W3C HTML Validator](http://validator.w3.org/)'
       - 'CSS is valid.<br>[W3C CSS Validator](http://jigsaw.w3.org/css-validator/), [CSS Lint](http://csslint.net/)'
       - 'Validated for internationalization & world readiness.<br>[W3C Internationalization Checker](https://validator.w3.org/i18n-checker/)'
-      - 'Many and high quality commit messages.'
+      - 'Many and high quality commit messages.<br>[Commit message cheat sheet](http://localhost:4000/topics/commit-message-cheat-sheet/)'

   - title: 'Browser testing'
     full: browser-testing-checklist
     items:
-      - 'All major touch points have been user tested.'
+      - 'All user interactions have been user tested.'
       - 'Tested in many desktop browsers.'
       - 'Tested on different devices including phones, tablets, laptops, desktops, and televisions.'
-      - 'Tested on screen sizes ranging from 240px to ~2500px.'
+      - 'Tested on screen sizes ranging from 320px to ~2500px.'
       - 'Tested in low-bandwidth situations.'
       - 'Tested with common ad blockers.'

   - title: 'Details'
     items:
+      - 'Has a 404 page.<br>[404 pages](/topics/404-pages/)'
       - 'Has all the favicons.<br>[Favicons](/topics/image-formats/#favicons)'
+      - 'GitHub project has a complete Readme.<br>[Writing a readme](/topics/writing-a-readme/)'
       - 'Print styles are included.<br>[Print styles](/topics/media-queries/#print-styles)'

   - title: 'Performance'
-    full: performance-checklist
+    full: advanced-performance-checklist
     items:
       - 'Conforms to your performance budget.'
       - 'Code is organized for highest performance.'
       - 'All images have been properly sized, compressed, and smushed.'
       - 'Gets a high grade—or green light—in web performance tests.'
-      - 'Redundant HTML, CSS, & Javascript have been removed.'
+      - 'Redundant HTML, CSS, & JavaScript have been removed.'
+      - 'CSS & JS have been concatenated & minified.'
+      - 'Sends appropriate caching headers.'
+      - 'Resources sent in a compressed format.'
+      - 'Content served from a CDN.'

-  - title: 'Javascript'
+  - title: 'Search engine optimization'
-    full: javascript-checklist
+    full: seo-checklist
     items:
-      - 'All Javascript is in external files.'
+      - 'Has been honestly search engine optimized.'
+      - 'Every page has a unique, descriptive title.'
+      - 'Every page has a unique meta description.'
+      - 'Every page has an obvious goal.'
+      - 'Has appropriate enhanced semantics.'
+      - 'Has all the social media meta tags.'
+      - 'Has a robots.txt and complete humans.txt.'
+      - 'Has a sitemap.xml file.'
-      - 'All appropriate semicolons are in place.'
+      - 'Registered in search engine tools.'
-      - 'All user interactions have been thoroughly tested.'
-      - 'Javascript has been validated.<br>[JS Hint](http://www.jshint.com/), [ESLint](http://eslint.org/), [JS Lint](http://jslint.com/)'
-      - 'All instances of `console.log()` have been removed.'
-      - 'Javascript has been tested for browser bugs.'
-      - 'Appropriate accessibility features have been added.'
+      - 'Analytics package is set up.'
+      - 'Uptime monitoring package set up.'

 ---